Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 - Due to lack of time/resubmission deadline, I did not find a solution in JS in time that could load data from standings into, Premier League and La Liga table on leaderbords page.

-- Due to lack of time/resubmission deadline, I did not find a quick solution for changing ID names in HTML/CSS because of the Boostrap templates/theme rules.
+- Due to lack of time/resubmission deadline, I did not find a quick solution for changing some of the ID names in HTML/CSS because of the Boostrap templates/theme many rules.

+- A recomendation is to save data to a **local storage** or **session storage** for fast perfromance and unnecessary web-trafic use.

 All this would be in the 2.0 version.